LouisAndreN/simple-NILM-system/README.md

 **Key functionnalities :**
 - Forecasting realtime household consumption
-- From custom analog conditioning circuit design to dashboard for live monitoring and historical analysis
+- From custom analog circuit design to dashboard (Streamlit) for live monitoring and historical analysis
 - Edge preprocessing on ESP32
 - Support for Japanese standards (30A breaker, 100V, 50/60Hz)